-- h) The Town shall require the visual improvement of character of all existing and future development within the Downtown Core Designation, including, but not limited to: - The coordination of signage, fascia's, lighting, landscaping, and general maintenance: - ii.
+- h) The Town should encourage the visual improvement of character of all existing and future development within the Downtown Core Designation, including, but not limited to: - i.
+The coordination of signage, fascia's, lighting, landscaping, and general maintenance: - ii.
 The acquisition of centralized communal parking areas and the suitable landscaping and maintenance of such facilities; - iii.
-The effort of the Town to use small urban park spaces for amenities such as benches, planters, street lighting, street furniture, or public art; and, - iv.
-The implementation of specific design criteria in the Town's Urban Design Manual, and any applicable Master Plan or Strategy.
+The effort of the Town to use small urban park spaces for amenities such as benches, planters, street lighting, street furniture, or public art; and - iv.
+The implementation of specific design criteria in the Town's Urban Design Manual, Downtown Heritage Conservation District Plan, and any applicable Master Plan or Strategy.